Canon 1D Mark II vs Samsung NX1

 Studio photographers will appreciate that the Canon 1D Mark II (unlike the NX1) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the 1D Mark II and the NX1 have been discontinued, but can regularly be found used on eBay.
 The 1D Mark II was replaced by the Canon 1D Mark II N, while the NX1 does not have a direct successor.
+Further information on the two cameras, as well as related accessories, can be found on the official Canon and Samsung websites.

 Review summary: Canon 1D Mark II vs Samsung NX1